Đề ôn thi Đề thi vào lớp 10 Đắk Lắk môn Tiếng Anh - Mã đề DLA-107

 Can I / pick up / the order / later today

-1. Can I pick up the order later today?
+1. I can pick up the order later today?

-2. I can pick up the order later today?
+2. Can I pick up the order later today?

 3. Can I the order pick up later today?